 It’s only appropriate to express interest if you;

-- Genuinely intend to purchase a puppy from this litter;
+- Genuinely intend to purchase a puppy from the current litter;

 - Are based in the state of Victoria, Australia or are willing to drive here (more info);